Effects of parasitic worms on the immune system: Allergy and asthma

 According to Hopkin, asthma involves atopic allergy, which in turn involves the release of mediators that induce inflammation.
 In 2007, Melendez and his associates studied filarial nematodes and ES-62, a protein that nematodes secrete in their host.
 They discovered that pure ES-62 prevents the release of allergenic inflammatory mediators in mice, resulting in weaker allergic and asthmatic symptoms.
 In the Journal of Immunology, Bashir et al. describe their experimental findings that an allergic response against peanuts is inhibited in mice infected with an intestinal parasite.

 Inflammatory bowel disease

-Inflammatory bowel disease (IBD) is an autoimmune disease involving the inflammation of mucus.
+Inflammatory bowel disease (IBD) is an autoimmune disease involving the inflammation of the gastrointestinal mucosa.
 Ulcerative colitis (UC) and Crohn's disease (CD) are both types of IBD.
 In the medical journal Gut, Moreels et al. describe their experiments on induced colitis in rats.
 They found that infecting the rats with the parasitic worm Schistosoma mansoni resulted in alleviated colitis effects.
 According to Weinstock, human patients of UC or CD improve when infected with the parasitic worm whipworm.